Drallas/Pod-Request-Access---Landing-Page/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How to Background Image](https://www.codegrepper.com/code-examples/css/how+to+darken+background+image+with+css) - This helped me to create the mobile darkened Background-Image.

 ## Author